 This quote from “Call to Action: Secret Formula to Improve Online Results” by Bryan Eisenberg, perfectly describes CTA’s core function.
 Here interlinking comes to play, when user can learn more information, related to your topic.
-You can input call-to-action, that will direct reader to one of your previous blog posts or another outside source.
+You can input call-to-action that will direct readers to one of your previous blog posts or another outside source.
 For example: curious if colors really matter for conversion optimization?
 Check which color of CTA converts the most?

 3. Social Media CTA

 No doubts, social media is a must have for any type of business in 20th century.
 Like a widely spread cloud, it surrounds your user from all possible “angles”.
 Take this opportunity to incorporate Facebook, Twitter, Instagram as other types of CTA to let your customer connect through social.
 There are mainly two types of social media presence in your blog.
 One shares your content straight to customer’s page or another simply links to your own media channels.
 In the ideal situation, having both increases your chances of exposing your content and brand to potential buyers.